fabrice-etanchaud/dbt-dremio/README.md

 ## File

 This materialization creates a table without a view interface.
-It's an easy way to automated the export of a dataset (in parquet format).
+It's an easy way to automate the export of a dataset (in parquet format).
 # Connection
 Be careful to provide the right odbc driver's name in the `driver` parameter, the one you gave to your dremio's odbc driver installation.